Old Trafford Cricket Ground: Post-Second World War

-The Ground
+The ground

 The cricket ground is near the Old Trafford football stadium (a five-minute walk away down Warwick Road and Sir Matt Busby Way), in the borough of Trafford in Greater Manchester, approximately two miles south west of Manchester city centre.
 Its capacity is 22,000 for Test matches, for which temporary stands are erected, and 15,000 for other matches.
-Since 1884, it has hosted 74 Tests, the third-highest number in England, behind Lord's and The Oval.
+Since 1884, it has hosted 84 Tests, the third-highest number in England, behind Lord's and The Oval.

-The Ends
+The ends

-The northern End is the James Anderson End, formerly the Pavilion End. ("The Point" is the distinctive, red conference center immediately west of The Pavilion.)
+The northern End is the James Anderson End, formerly the Pavilion End. ("The Point" is the distinctive, red conference centre immediately west of The Pavilion.)

 The southern End is the Brian Statham End, named in honour of the former Lancashire and England player.
-The red building at this Statham (south) End is the Media & Players Center.
+The red building at this Statham (south) End is the Media & Players Centre.
 A section of Warwick Road to the east is also called Brian Statham Way.
 Immediately abutting the ground to the south-east is the Old Trafford tram stop.